MicrosoftDocs/azure-devops-docs/docs/integrate/concepts/dotnet-client-libraries.md

 * Downloadable from [NuGet.org](https://www.nuget.org/) and easily importable into your Visual Studio projects
 * Libraries are licensed for redistribution in your apps and services ([view the license](https://go.microsoft.com/fwlink/?LinkId=329770))
-* Access both traditional client object model APIs and [new REST APIs](../rest-api-overview.md)
+* Access both traditional client object model APIs and [REST APIs](/rest/api/azure/devops/?view=azure-devops-rest-7.2&viewFallbackFrom=azure-devops)

 > [!NOTE]
 > REST-based clients only work with Azure DevOps and TFS 2015 or later.